Buy Fresh Bakka (Shrimp Scad) Fish Online in Karachi

 IUCN status: Least Concern, though regionally overexploited in Pakistan’s Arabian Sea

-Serves well in deep fry, tawa fry, air-fry, or curry
+- Ideal for deep fry, tawa fry, and curry

 Names & Taxonomy